-The estimated useful lives of assets is as follow:
+The estimated useful lives of assets for current and comparative year is as follow:

-1 ears
+Years

 Buildings 12.5 - 50

 Leasehold improvements 3 - 33

 Plant and equipment 3 - 30

 Furniture and office equipment 3 - 16

 Vehicles 4 - 10

 Depreciation methods, useful lives and residual values are reviewed at least annually and adjusted prospectively if required.
-For impairment assessment of property, plant and equipment, please refer to policy on impairment of non-financial assets note 3 "j".
+For impairment assessment of property, plant and equipment, please refer to policy on impairment of non-financial assets note 3(k)(ii).